justinmc/tiny-molecule/README.md

 # tiny-molecule
-A small, developer-friendly 3D molecule viewer for the modern web
+A small, developer-friendly 3D molecule viewer for the modern web.

+See a live exmaple at [https://justinmc.github.io/tiny-molecule/](https://justinmc.github.io/tiny-molecule/).

 ![demo](./demo.gif)
 ![demo for spheres](./demo_sphere.gif)